Ghosticollis/GhostiBlacklistItems/README.md

 Unturned blacklist items spawn

-this module will prevent blacklisted items from spawning in your server.
+this module will prevent blacklisted items from spawning in your server. for example, you could prevent Stealy Wheely from spawning, prevent raid gear or prevent stuff like drugs, alcohol ... etc

 please note:
 this is a module, not a rocket mod plugin